Peteskis/Project-Gorgon-Chat-log-viewer/README.md

 ❌ It does not grant write access — this viewer doesn’t need to write logs

--Why you sometimes need it again-
+- Why you sometimes need it again

 Browsers may require re-authorization: